Susan Lee (politician)

 Susan Clair Lee (李鳳遷 (Lǐ Fèngqiān); born May 14, 1954) is an American politician.
 She has served as the 72nd Maryland Secretary of State since 2023.
-She was previously a member of the Maryland State Senate from 2015 to 2023, and of the Maryland House of Delegates from 2002 to 2015.
-She represented District 16, which is located in Montgomery County, and was the first Asian American elected to the Maryland State Senate and the first Asian American woman and first Chinese American to be elected to the Maryland legislature.
+She was a member of the Maryland State Senate from 2015 to 2023, and of the Maryland House of Delegates from 2002 to 2015.
+She represented District 16, covering parts of Montgomery County, and was the first Asian American elected to the Maryland State Senate, as well as the first Asian American woman and first Chinese American elected to the Maryland legislature.

 Early life and education

 Lee was born in San Antonio, Texas.
 She grew up in Montgomery County and attended Winston Churchill High School.
 She earned a Bachelor of Arts degree from the University of Maryland College Park before graduating from the University of San Francisco School of Law.
 She is a member of the District of Columbia Bar and the California State Bar.
 Before becoming a state legislator, Lee was an attorney in private practice, having previously worked as an attorney for the United States Commission on Civil Rights and the United States Patent and Trademark Office.
-She was also the co-chairwoman of the Montgomery County NAACP Multicultural Community Partnership.
+She was also co-chairwoman of the Montgomery County NAACP Multicultural Community Partnership.

-In the legislature
+Maryland legislature

 On February 19, 2002, Governor Parris Glendening appointed Lee to the Maryland House of Delegates following the election of Nancy Kopp as Treasurer of Maryland.
 This appointment came after a recommendation by the Montgomery County Democratic Central Committee, on which she sat.
 She was sworn in on February 21 and was subsequently elected to her first full term in 2002.
 She was re-elected in 2006 and 2010.

 In August 2013, Lee announced that she would run for the Maryland Senate, seeking to succeed state senator Brian Frosh, who ran for Attorney General of Maryland in 2014.
 She won the Democratic primary with 85.1 percent of the vote, and later won the general election with 70 percent of the vote.
 Lee was sworn into the Maryland Senate on January 14, 2015.
 Since November 2018, she has served as the Senate majority whip.